 Beginning of the Year Resources

 Explore these beginning of the year activities for students from Jo Boaler's student resources.
-These videos and activities help develop the understanding that math is an exciting subject where students can recognize patterns, investigate solutions, and make valuable mistakes!
+These videos and activities help develop the understanding that math is an exciting subject where students can recognize patterns, investigate solutions, and make mistakes!
 Incorporate these fun activities and ready-to-go lesson plans into your first few weeks with your student.

-Standards Based Projects, Activities, and Worksheets
+Standards-Based Projects, Activities, and Worksheets

-Third Grade standards have four key areas of focus for mathematics.
+First Grade standards have four key areas of focus for mathematics.
 Explore some available resources for you below by clicking on the strand your student is currently working on at home!

 Online Resources, Activities and Games